dcordero/BlurFace/README.md

 `public func hasFaces() -> Bool`

-Check whether the image contains any faces
+Check whether the image contains any face

 `public func blurFaces() -> UIImage`

-Returns a new image blurring all the faces in the original image
+Return a new image blurring all the faces found in the original image